A History

 Licinius

-went to Nicomedia and gave thanks to God for his victory and repeated the
+went to Nicomedia and gave thanks to God for his victory and

 edict from Milan in favor of Christians.